ChzFlvrHrse/API-project/README.md

 ## Challenges
  - The biggest challenge on the backend was getting the table relationships properly associated with one another

- - The biggest challenge on the backend was getting the creates and updates to properly behave in tandem with one another
+ - The biggest challenge on the frontend was getting the creates and updates to properly behave in tandem with one another

 ## Things To Improve
  - Optimize some of the backend code